Altinn/altinn-notifications/test/k6/readme.md

 ## Running tests

-All tests are defined in `src/tests`, and at the top of each test file, an example of the command to run the test is available.
+All tests are defined in the `src/tests` folder.
+At the top of each test file, an example command to run the test is provided.

 The command should be run from the `k6` folder: